ashrafghiye/DBN/README.md

 - The resulted plots are saved in `images`.

-- The necessary data are stored in `data`.
+- The datasets are stored in `data`.

 ## Use